royw/version_bumper/DEV-README.md

 or

     ➤ task clean
+    ➤ task make

+or

+    ➤ task clean
-    ➤ task build
+    ➤ task make-env

-Now take a look at the docs task:

-    ➤ task docs --summary
+    ➤ task update-env
-    task: docs

-    Create the project documentation and open in the browser.

-    commands:
-     - Task: build-docs
-     - Task: serve-docs

-Note that build-docs is included in the build task, so you might want to just run `task serve-docs` and examine your documentation.
-Now if you were in a documentation editing phase, then the `task docs` would both build and show the built documentation.
+The `make-env` creates the virtual environment while `update-env` pip installs your project into the virtual environment.

+The reuse tasks support using the SPDX reuse system.
+You may enable or disable using the system.
+The `reuse-lint` task is usually called by the `lint` task and just conditionally runs "reuse lint" if reuse is enabled in the pyproject.toml file's `tool.taskfile` table.
+If you do not want reuse, you might want to remove it from the `.pre-commit-config.yaml` file.

 Now we are down to

+    * lockfiles-disable:          Disable backend to use requirements.txt files managed by pip-compile as lock files.
+    * lockfiles-enable:           Enable backend to use requirements.txt files managed by pip-compile as lock files.
     * main:                       Run the __main__ module code, passing arguments to the module.
 Example: task main -- --version
-    * reuse-disable:          Disable using SPDX reuse for enforcing copyright and license.
-    * reuse-enable:           Enable using SPDX reuse for enforcing copyright and license.
-    * reuse-lint:             Perform reuse checks if pyproject.toml: tools.taskfile.reuse is set to "enabled"

-The reuse tasks support using the SPDX reuse system.
-You may enable or disable using the system.
-The `reuse-lint` task is usually called by the `lint` task and just conditionally runs "reuse lint" if reuse is enabled in the pyproject.toml file's `tool.taskfile` table.
+    * pypi-version:               Get the current version of the given package(s) from pypi and output as PEP508 dependency specifier(s).

+`pypi-version` simply queries pypi.org for the latest version of a package:

+    ➤ task pypi-version -- requests
+    task: [pypi-version] scripts/latest_pypi_version.sh requests
+    requests>=2.32.3

+The output is a version specifier that can be copied into `project.dependencies`.
+Not as nice as poetry's `add` command.

+`lockfiles-*` or used by hatch and setuptools to enable/disable using pip-compile to resolve dependencies.

 And that leaves us with the main task, which is just a shortcut for running the project in the project manager's virtual environment.
 Try it:

     ➤ task main -- --help

+Note, you do need the "--" after the task name.

-### Taskfile\*.yml
+### Summary

-Last topic on task, there are three task files:

-    ➤ ls -l taskfile*
-    -rw-rw-r-- 1 royw royw 5895 Jul 11 13:14 Taskfile-hatch.yml
-    -rw-rw-r-- 1 royw royw 5333 Jul 11 12:19 Taskfile-poetry.yml
-    lrwxrwxrwx 1 royw royw   18 Jul 10 14:12 Taskfile.yml -> Taskfile-hatch.yml

-If you compare `Taskfile-hatch.yml` and `Taskfile-poetry.yml` you will notice they are pretty similar, just using the appropriate hatch or poetry commands.
-The symbolically linked `Taskfile.yml` is set with the `switch-to-*` tasks.
+Yes, there are more tasks than I like.
+In real use, you usually settle on one development system and once settled in, your workflow should be something like:

+    edit
+    task make
+    ...
+    edit
+    task make
+    task test

+    task doc
+    ...
+    edit
+    task doc

+    git add
+    git commit
+    git push

 ## Under the hood